josep110/josep110/README.md

 - 💻 The project I'm spending the most time on is Rockhopper - a functional programming language for new developers.
 - 👀 I’m interested in programming language design, deep learning and cybersecurity engineering.
-- 🌱 I’m currently learning Go, TensorFlow in Python and javaFX in my free time, and studying for a Bachelor's degree in Computer Science.
+- 🌱 I’m currently learning Go and PyTorch in my free time, and studying for a Bachelor's degree in Computer Science.
 - 💞️ I’m looking to collaborate on most software engineering projects - get in touch!
 - 📫 How to reach me: josephrose01@protonmail.com